How to Start a Daycare

 - Liquidation stores

-- Do you credit the parent’s account or do they still pay if they are on a monthly plan?
+- Do you credit the parent’s account or do they pay on a monthly plan?

 - Do parents bring their own diapers or do you supply them?
 What if the baby runs out of diapers?
 Do you charge for each diaper used?
 If so, how much?

-- Have your attorney write up your policies or do it yourself with legal forms available online.
+- Have your attorney write up your policies.

 - Fire safety equipment such as extinguishers and alarms must be installed, first aid kits must be purchased, and the daycare area must be fenced to keep children within a safe play zone.